Note: This is an old version of my website. I have now graduated from UMD. You can find my new website at kmicinski.com

 I’m a PhD student in computer science at the University of Maryland, College Park.
 My research focuses on security for mobile devices using a combination of systems and language based techniques.
 I’m a member of the PLUM group, advised by Jeffrey Foster.
 I also routinely collaborate with the rest of the members of the PLUM lab and Michael Clarkson.

 Major projects I’ve worked on include:

-Temporal Logics for Hyperproperties which seeks to develop logical foundations for security statements that quantify over multiple executions of a program and relate those executions using predicates.
+Temporal Logics for Hyperproperties, which seeks to develop logical foundations for security statements that quantify over multiple executions of a program.
 This work allows stating a wide variety of statements about program security, such as noninterference and observational determinism.